DevAhamed/MultiViewAdapter/README.md

 2. No need to cast your models, no need for switch/if-else cases when you are having multiple view types.
 3. Takes advantage of diffutil and allows payload while notifying adapter.

-The MultiViewAdapter itself has own cons.
-As mentioned earlier, you need to override one boilerplate method to differentiate different models used inside same adapter.
-We did the best to reduce the boilerplate methods except this one.
+# Usage

+To get some idea about the MultiViewAdapter features kindly look at sample implementations.

+## List & Grids

+If you are using the linear layout manager for recyclerview, extend the adapter from RecyclerListAdapter.
+If you are using the grid layout manager use RecyclerGridAdapter as parent for the adapter.

+## Getting models inside ViewHolder

 ## Limitations

+1. While the library allows to reuse the viewholders, you still need to override a method to identify models used (ie., instanceOf check).
-You can not have a different viewholder for the same model inside one adapter.
+2. You can not have a different viewholder for the same model inside one adapter.
 For example, if the adapter shows list of 'Car', then 'Car' can have only one viewholder

 ---